efanhome/mongo-bench/README.md

 ## Building

 The benchmark is a Java project build with Apache Maven.
-In order to build the project from source run the package phase of APache Maven:
+In order to build the project from source run the package phase of Apache Maven:
 ```bash
 #> mvn package
 ```